CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 descending order, and nodes inserted with random values that can be from 1-1,000.

-As we can see, the runtime increase of these operations is very similar in all three graphs, showing that in AVL trees having the nodes already sorted before inserting them does not lead to a different runtime like it would if we were using an unbalanced binary search tree.
+As we can see, the runtime increase of these operations is very similar in all three graphs, showing that in AVL Trees having the nodes already sorted before inserting them does not lead to a different runtime like it would if we were using an unbalanced binary search tree.